0no-co/gql.tada/website/reference/gql-tada-cli.md

 Oftentimes, an API may not be running in development, is maintained in a separate repository, or requires authorization headers, and specifying a URL in the `schema` configuration can slow down development.

-The `gql.tada generate-schema` command introspects a targeted GraphQL API by URL, a `.graphql` SDL or introspection JSON file, and outputs a `.graphql` SDL file.
+The `gql-tada generate-schema` command introspects a targeted GraphQL API by URL, a `.graphql` SDL or introspection JSON file, and outputs a `.graphql` SDL file.
 Generating a `.graphql` SDL file is useful if we're trying to avoid adding a URL as the `schema` configuration option.